vumaasha/Atlas/dataset/data_collection/README.md

 # Data Collection
-This folder contains the crawlers that can be used to collect product data and images from 13 e-commerce websites.
+This folder contains the crawlers of 13 e-commerce websites that is used to collect product data and images from .

 ## About the Crawlers

-For the purpose of web scraping, we have made use of 2 web scraping tools: Scrapy and Selenium.
+For the purpose of web scraping, we have used: Scrapy and Selenium.

 Most of our crawlers use Scrapy except in the case of one crawler where we used Selenium to scrape data from dynamic web pages.